 Objective 2: Support Nepal to improve governance and policy implementation

-Over the course of 2017 we will develop a new program of support that focuses on promoting an enabling environment for strong, effective, and inclusive sub-national governance.
-We will help sub-national levels of government to improve service delivery and economic governance which will contribute to inclusive local economic development and poverty reduction.
-Where possible, we will encourage strengthened disaster risk governance policies, systems and processes.
+Nepal is undergoing a historic transition to a three tier federal system of government.
+These new governance arrangements are widely expected to deliver a period of increased political stability and prosperity for the Nepalese people.
+Effective and stable governance that delivers services effectively and equitably across the country continues to be a challenge for Nepal.
+In 2017 we commenced a new program of support to promote an enabling environment for strong, effective, and inclusive sub-national governance.
+We will help sub-national levels of government to improve service delivery and economic governance, which will contribute to inclusive local economic development and poverty reduction, and encourage strengthened disaster risk governance policies, systems and processes.

-Technical assistance will also be utilised to meet identified gaps, especially if proposed changes to government structures and the constitution occur.
-This assistance will be targeted and flexible, responding to demand at the sub-national level.
+Targeted and flexible technical assistance will also be used to meet identified gaps, especially in responding to demand at the sub-national level.

 Objective 3: Promote human development through improved access to and quality of basic education in Nepal